-One of the biggest benefits of using paper clay is that it can be made with a variety of different clays for example; terracotta, porcelain, earthenware or stoneware.
-If you make your own paper clay, you can have complete control over how much paper/ fibers you are adding, dependent on the kind of strength you want to achieve.
-This added strength means you will be able to easily make slabs that you can fold and bend (without the tearing you may experience in more traditional clay).
-This makes hand molding a dream to create shapes with.
+If you make your own paper clay, you can have complete control over the amount of fiber added to achieve the desired strength.
+This added strength allows you to easily make slabs that you can fold and bend without the tearing you may experience in more traditional clay.
+It makes creating shapes through hand molding a dream.

-Typically potters use paper clay for hand building.
-You can throw paper clay, but it doesn’t tend to stretch quite as easily as regular clay.
-If you are throwing with regular clay, then you can make paper clay with any scraps of clay that are left over from your throwing.
-Note that paper clay is best used within about two weeks of making it; this is because over time the fibers in the clay can start to disintegrate, meaning the properties of the clay change completely.
+Typically, potters use paper clay for hand building.
+You can throw paper clay, but it doesn’t quite stretch as easily as regular clay.
+If you are throwing with regular clay, you can make paper clay with any scraps of clay that are left over.

 Make Your Own Paper Clay